lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_bulk.md

 ```

 You can create a `Bulk` request using the `bulk` method, which offers two main ways to handle indices:
-1. With a Global Index:
+1. With a global index:
 This approach is ideal when most (or all) of your bulk operations target the same index.
 You provide a default index for the entire bulk request as
 the first argument.
 Any individual operation within this `bulk` request that doesn't explicitly specify its own index will automatically use this
 global index.
-Important: If an individual operation does specify its own index, that individual index will always take precedence over the global one for that
+_**Important: If an individual operation does specify its own index, that individual index will always take precedence over the global one for that
-specific operation.
+specific operation.**_
 ```scala
 val index = IndexName("my-global-index")